djmaxus/autodj/README.md

 ## Project goals

-- Develop open-source automatic differentiation library for both _academic_ and _commercial_ computational mathematitians
+- Develop open-source automatic differentiation library for both _academic_ and _commercial_ computational mathematicians
 - Gain experience of Rust programming

 ## Anticipated features

 You are very welcome to introduce [issues](https://github.com/djmaxus/autodj/issues/new/choose) to promote most wanted features or to report a bug.

 - [x] Generic implementation of dual numbers
 - Number of variables to differentiate